frejur/stroustrup-ppp-drills/chapter_09/exercise/e05/readme.md

 These exercises describe a set of classes and operators used to manage a virtual library.

 ### 5a.
 Create a class named 'Book':
-- ISBN (String in the form of n-n-n-x.
+- ISBN (String in the form of n-n-n-x, where n is an integer and x is a single letter or digit.
 Should be validated)

+  The above "invariant" is a bit vague, so this version uses the following definition for a valid ISBN instead:
+  - 4 groups of characters, separated by hyphens ("-").
+  - A total number of exactly 10 characters.
+  - The last group may only contain a single digit, or the letter 'X'.

+    (Lowercase 'x' is allowed but converted to uppercase)
+  - The first three groups may only contain digits.

+  The official defintion of a valid ISBN is a lot more complex.
 - Title (String.
 Should not be empty)
 - Author (String.
 Should not be empty)
 - Date (Let's use the type defined in the Chapter 9 drill)